 An Israeli Professor's Trip through the Jim Crow South I've been thinking about the international circulation of racist expertise.
 James Q. Whitman has published a new book, Hitler's American Model.
 It's about how the Nazis of the 1930s and 1940s studied the racist legal system of the United States as part of their efforts to take away the rights of… Continue reading Student of Segregation

 Last week Marguerite van den Berg organized the excellent workshop, "Feminizing the City?" at the University of Amsterdam with Linda Peake, who also gave a lecture.
 The workshop focused on the (lack of) overlap between urban studies and feminist theory, and Willem Boterman and I were the discussants.
 During the workshop, Linda Peake spoke about her important… Continue reading Feminizing Urban Studies

+Update: For a related post on orcs, see this related post, Orcing the Other.
 Magical Minions: Dominance and Diversity in the US Popular Media Privilege and Performativity Privilege is a complex concept that has different meanings in specific contexts.
-I’m just back from the Judith Butler conference at the Vrije Universiteit Amsterdam, and one of Butler’s responses to a question has stuck with me when thinking about intersectionality, specifically in… Continue reading Magical Minions
+I’m just back from the Judith Butler conference at the Vrije Universiteit Amsterdam, and one of… Continue reading Magical Minions